hande-qmc/hande-www/README.rst

 Funding
 -------

-Our team receives funding from EPSRC, the Royal Society, the Royal Commission for the Exhibition of 1851, ARCHER Leadership Grant, EPSRC Centre for Doctoral Training in Computational Methods for Materials Science, Sims Fund, St John's college Cambridge.
+Our team has received funding and resources from EPSRC, the Royal Society, the Royal Commission for the Exhibition of 1851, ARCHER Leadership Grant, EPSRC Centre for Doctoral Training in Computational Methods for Materials Science, Sims Fund, St John's College Cambridge, Magdalene College Cambridge, Cambridge Trust, the Thomas Young Centre.
-We are also grateful for a research environment provided by the Thomas Young Centre.

 References
 ----------